-The elements of Joel's prophecy that have dual fulfillment are readily seen in verses 17-18: "It shall be in the last days, says God, I will pour out some of my spirit on all the human race: Your sons and your daughters will prophesy, your young men will see visions, your old men will dream dreams.
+"It shall be in the last days, says God, I will pour out some of my spirit on all the human race: Your sons and your daughters will prophesy, your young men will see visions, your old men will dream dreams.
 Yes; on my servants, male and female, in those days I will pour out some of my spirit, and they will prophesy."

 Peter takes these quotations from Joel 2:28-32, where the prophet announces the coming of the day of the Lord, the day when he will act in righteousness and mercy.

-Luke uses the more precise phrase "in the last days."
-The primary sign is the presence of the Holy Spirit.
+Luke sees the primary sign of the "last days" as the presence of the Holy Spirit.
 Just as Joel's prophecy includes a call to repentance and forgiveness - Peter's sermon in Acts 2 will echo the same thing.

 One of Joel's predictions that stands out in connection to the Day of Pentecost is God's promise to pour out the Spirit on the entire human race.
+Where any past outpouring was severely limited, a day was coming when it would be universal.

-The outpouring of the Spirit on 120 Galilean Jews marks the beginning of it.
-(See Acts 2/ Numbers 11:29)
+The outpouring of the Spirit on 120 Galilean Jews certainly could not fulfil Joel's prediction - but it could serve as the beginning of it.
+That is what Peter will suggest in his Acts 2 sermon.
+See also, Numbers 11:29.

-"Speaking in foreign languages" or "glossolalia" by the 120 was only one sign of Joel's prediction coming to pass.
+The manifestation of "speaking in foreign languages" or "glossolalia" among the 120 was only one sign of Joel's prediction coming to pass.
 Joel also predicts the gift of prophecy as well as prophetic visions and dreams.
-See: Acts 219-21.